MizaGBF/Rosetta-Public/readme.md

 All the remaining setup is done via the `/owner` commands.

+Additional tools can be found in the `tools` folder.

 ### Debug Mode
 **(Skip this if you don't plan to use it)**
 Using the `-debug` argument requires to set up `config-test.json`.